2023 Best Drama & Theater Arts Schools in the New England Region

 You’ll join some of the best and brightest minds around you if you attend Williams College.
 The school came in at #5 on this year’s Best Drama & Theater Arts Schools in the New England Region list.
 Williams is a small private not-for-profit school located in the fringe town of Williamstown.

-Boston College came in at #6 in this year’s edition of the Best Drama & Theater Arts Schools in the New England Region ranking.
-Boston College is a large private not-for-profit school located in the city of Chestnut Hill.
+Boston College ranked #6 on this year’s Best Drama & Theater Arts Schools in the New England Region list.
+Boston College is a large private not-for-profit school located in the small city of Chestnut Hill.

 With a ranking of #7, Boston University did quite well on this year’s best schools for drama and theater arts students.
-Located in the city of Boston, Boston U is a private not-for-profit school with a fairly large student population.
+Located in the large city of Boston, Boston U is a private not-for-profit college with a very large student population.

 On average, theater graduates from Boston U take out $26,942 in student loans while working on their degree.